verrio/osnmpd/doc/README.md

 Each user has a set of keys derived from a user-provided authentication and privacy password.
 Alternatively, it is possible to preprovision the derived keys in the agent configuration, thereby skipping the key derivation process.
 The keys can remotely be renewed using a Diffie-Hellman key exchange procedure as described in RFC 2786.
 The agent uses the USM variant with modern cryptoprimitives (CFB128-AES-256 encryption with an HMAC192-SHA-256 authentication tag).
 No non-standard key extensions are required, since the hashing algorithm generates 32-byte output.
 A lot of clients seem to lack support for these newer ciphers however.
 Legacy but more common primitives (AES-128/SHA-1) can be enabled in the build configuration.

-Security models other than USM are currently not available (so no TLS or Kerberos authentication).
-I personally loathe the complexity involved with PKIX path building and X.509 certificate validation, and I believe I'll never completely understand how it actually all ties together.
-A newer security model piggybacking on top of SSH (RFC 5592) sounds very tempting, but I haven't found a single client that supports it properly, so I'll leave it out for now.
+Security models other than USM are currently not available (so no TLS or Kerberos authentication);  A newer security model piggybacking on top of SSH (RFC 5592) sounds very tempting, but I haven't found a single client that supports it properly, so I'll leave it out for now.

 The agent needs not run as root;  once the socket has been bound, it can drop privileges to the configured user.
 Mind though that a lot of the MIB attributes require elevated access rights and capabilities (e.g. the `CAP_SYS_TIME` capability for changing the system time).